coredns/coredns.io/content/blog/how-to-add-plugins.md

 author = "miek"
 +++

 CoreDNS is a DNS server that chains plugins.
-Plugin is defined as a method `ServeDNS()` that gets a request and either responds to the client or passes it on to the next plugin.
-If none of the plugin handle the request a default response of SERVFAIL is returned.
+A plugin is defined as a method: `ServeDNS()` that gets a request and either responds to the client or passes it on to the next plugin.
+If none of the plugins handle the request a default response of SERVFAIL is returned.

-This blog post details how to add plugin to CoreDNS.
-We're using the example of the *whoami* plugin which is a CoreDNS plugin and loaded by default if nothing is specified.
+This blog post details how to add a plugin to CoreDNS.
+We're using the example of the *whoami* plugin which is a CoreDNS plugin and loaded by default if no Corefile is specified.

 > Note all the code examples here are in Go because CoreDNS is written in the Go language.